 Tax Filing Deadline for Self-Employed Tax Returns

-If you are self-employed, the CRA gives you a bit longer to submit your income tax return — you do not have to submit it until June 15, 2022.
-This means you are not liable for the late-filing penalty, but CRA will begin assessing interest on any unpaid amounts owing for the tax year starting May 3, 2022.
+If you are self-employed, the CRA gives you a bit longer to submit your income tax return — you do not have to submit it until June 15.
+But remember, if you owe taxes you are still required to submit payment by April 30, 2023.

 Important CRA dates and deadlines in 2022